Justin01Wu/others/aws/aws.md

 - By default, all requests are denied.
 (In general, requests made using the account credentials for resources in the account are always allowed.)
 - An explicit allow policy overrides this default.
 - An explicit deny policy overrides any allows.

+When a user is trying to create a policy from the AWS console, it will have options:
+- create policy from templates
+- or use a policy generator.
+- The user can also define a custom policy or chose the option to have no permission.

 ## DB
 - Amazon RDS provides two different methods for backing up and restoring the Amazon DB instances.